tidy-intelligence/r-datacommons/README.md

 ## Contributing

-Contributions to `oecdoda` are welcome!
+Contributions to `datacommons` are welcome!
 If you’d like to contribute, please follow these steps:

 1.  **Create an issue**: Before making changes, create an issue